influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/upgrading.md

 2. Update your InfluxDB configuration.

     -   If using the InfluxDB configuration file, migrate your InfluxDB configuration file customizations to the InfluxDB 1.7.x [configuration file](/influxdb/v1.7/administration/config/).
     -   Add, or modify, your environment variables.

-*   Migrate configuration file customizations in your InfluxDB 1.4 configuration file to the InfluxDB 1.7.x [configuration file](/influxdb/v1.7/administration/config/)
+    -   Migrate configuration file customizations in your InfluxDB 1.4 configuration file to the InfluxDB 1.7.x [configuration file](/influxdb/v1.7/administration/config/)
-*   Add environment variables, if desired.
+    -  Add environment variables, if desired.

 3. Enable the Time Series Index (TSI).

--   If using the InfluxDB configuration file, find the `[data]` section, uncomment `index-version = "inmem"' and change the value to`tsi1`.
+    -   If using the InfluxDB configuration file, find the `[data]` section, uncomment `index-version = "inmem"` and change the value to `tsi1`.

-    -   Example: `index-version = "tsi1"'

     -   If using environment variables, set `INFLUXDB_DATA_INDEX_VERSION` to `tsi1`.
-    -   Example: `export INFLUXDB_DATA_INDEX_VERSION="tsi1"`

 4. Convert existing TSM-based shards to TSI-supported shards.

     -   Use [influx_inspect buildtsi](/influxdb/v1.7/tools/influx_inspect/#buildtsi) for converting your TSM-based shards to TSI-based shards.

 5. Restart the `influxdb` service.